Menstrual pain can be debilitating for those experiencing primary dysmenorrhea.

 CONCLUSION: Additional acupuncture in patients with dysmenorrhea

-was associated with improvements in pain and quality of life as compared to treatment with usual care alone and was cost-effective within
+was associated with improvements in pain and quality of life.

 Reference